the-open-lab/easy-git-sync/README.md

 ## Caveats

-* This script expects PowerShell, Expect, and Git to already be installed
+* These scripts depend on [Expect](https://github.com/hymkor/expect) and Git to already be installed
-* This script expects the working directory to be a Git repository; if it's not, you'll get an error from Git explaining such
+* These scripts expect the working directory to be a Git repository; if it's not, you'll get an error from Git explaining such
-* This script expects the working directory to be clean (no current changes in Git); you can call `git stash` first if necessary
+* These scripts expect the working directory to be clean (no current changes in Git); you can call `git stash` first if necessary
-* This script expects the Git executable to be installed at `C:\Program Files\Git\bin\git.exe` (modify accordingly in the file `pull.lua` on line 7)
+* These scripts expect the Git executable to be installed at `C:\Program Files\Git\bin\git.exe` (modify accordingly in the file [`pull.lua`](pull.lua) on line 7)
-* This script expects the file name of your public key to end in `ed25519` (modify accordingly in the file `pull.lua` on line 8)
+* These scripts expect the file name of your public key to end in `ed25519` (modify accordingly in the file [`pull.lua`](pull.lua) on line 8)

 ## License